multiplemonomials/Recipes/Main Courses/beta/Vegan Miso Ramen.md

 Original Source: https://cookpad.com/recipe/7501930 by Mikki's Cooking

-Translated and made vegan by multiplemonomials
+Translated and modified/made vegan by multiplemonomials

 ## Original Description
 Soumen ramen that's delicious however you flavor it ♪!
 For today's lunch, we'll we having miso ramen with soumen noodles -- it's like what you get from a ramen shop, but made easily in your house!